aireuhl/ed/coursework.md

 - COM LIT 375 Teaching Apprentice Practicum for COM LIT 2AW: Survey of Literature: Antiquity to Middle Ages

 ## SPRING 2019
-- IS 462 Subject Cataloging and Classification with Luiz Mendes
 - IS 464 Metadata with Prof. Jonathan Furner
 - IS Data Curation and Policy with ....
 - <b>DH CAPSTONE</b>